Zerobeings/nft-searcher-template/README.md

 A contract address can also be entered in the search bar.
 When a contract address is entered, the component fetches all the NFTs from that contract and passes them to the `onNFTsFetched` callback function.

 If a collection does not appear it has not been indexed yet.
 To request a collection to be indexed, please submit a request at https://indexer.locatia.app.
 Once the collection is indexed it will also appear in the suggestions dropdown.

+If you would like your thirdweb collection added to the directory, please open an issue at https://github.com/Zerobeings/nft-indexer with the collection name and contract address.

 ## Network Support